Key takeaways

 Essential KPIs and analytics for monthly reports

-A crisp KPI dashboard converts pages of numbers into decisions, the AI view makes trend scanning effortless.
+A crisp KPI dashboard converts pages of numbers into decisions.
+The AI view makes trend scanning effortless.

 - Revenue growth rate, month over month and year over year.